Susan-Wangari/Digital-Business-Card/README.md

 # Digital-Business-Card

-This is a Business Card which can be used for marketing oneself while meeting potential recruiters
+This is a Business Card which can be used for marketing oneself while meeting potential recruiters.
+It is made with React Js